zotonic/zotonic/doc/manuals/cli-addsite.rst

 Adding a site
 -------------

-When adding a site, the site will be created in the current directory (unless the ``-T`` option is given to set a target directory), and will be symlinked into Zotonic's priv/sites directory.
+When adding a site, the site will be created in the Zotonic user sites directory.
+When ``-L`` is used, the site will be created in the current directory (from which the ``addsite`` command is ran), and a symlink into the Zotonic user sites directory will be made.

 Before adding the site, the command will print out an overview of what it will do before continuing.

 For instance, consider the following addsite command::